If there’s one thing that bothers me in the personal finance world, it’s when everyone is grouped into one little box.

 YNAB is an excellent program for anyone who likes to look at their budget often and wants spending tracked for them.
 Read our full YNAB Review here.

 Cash Envelope System – The cash envelope system, made popular by Dave Ramsey, is a method in which you draw out cash for your budgeting categories at the beginning of each month and divide them up amount different envelopes.
 Each envelope represents a different spending category (food, entertainment, or clothing, budgeting for Christmas gifts, etc) and when the money is gone it’s gone.

 Spreadsheets or Pen and Paper – You can use a budgeting spreadsheet like this or plain ole’ pen and paper to create a zero-based budget and track your expenses throughout the month.
+Check out this list of free budgeting spreadsheets.
 There are also budgeting spreadsheets that you can purchase that are pretty advanced.